ChristopherJamesN/katy-hiking-trails/README.md

 # README

-A web application built on Rails used to list maintained hiking trails in the Katy, Texas area.
+A web application that lists maintained hiking trails in the Katy, Texas area.
 Hosted on fly.io here: https://katy-hiking-trails.fly.dev/

 ## Installation